Thompson Sampling Algorithms for Cascading Bandits: Lower bound on regret of the standard setting

 \section{Lower bound on regret of the standard setting}

-We derive a problem-independent minimax lower bound on the regret for the standard cascading bandit problem, following the exposition in \cite[Theorem~3.5]{bubeck2012regret}. \begin{theorem}[Problem independent] Any algorithm for the cascading bandit problem incurs an expected regret at least
+We derive a problem-independent minimax lower bound on the regret for the standard cascading bandit problem, following the exposition in \cite[Theorem~3.5]{bubeck2012regret}. \begin{theorem}[Problem-independent] Any algorithm for the cascading bandit problem incurs an expected regret at least

 Here the big $\Omega$ notation hides a constant factor that is independent of $K, L, T, \bm{w}$. \end{theorem}